hackoregon/btc-backend/endpoint_readme.md

     http://54.213.83.132/hackoregon/http/candidate_out_by_state_by_id/470/

-Example output from finding money from a candidate (Peter Courtney) to various other states:
+Example output from finding money from a candidate (Peter Courtney) to various states:

         [{"state":"Maryland",
          "value":4175.85},